-Completed in 1938 by the Works Progress Administration, is listed on the National Register of historic Places as a Historic District.
-During construction, considerations were made to make the camp accessible for all to enjoy.
-Camp Greentop was among the first facilities in the United States to be built accessible.
+Completed in 1938 by the Works Progress Administration, Camp Greentop is listed on the National Register of Historic Places as a Historic District.
+During construction, considerations were made to build accommodations accessible to campers using wheelchairs or crutches.
+Camp Greentop was among the first facilities in the United States built for individuals with physical disabilities.
 During World War II, Camp Greentop was used by the Office of Strategic Services (OSS), predecessor to the Central Intelligence Agency (CIA), to train Special Operations (SO), Secret Intelligence (SI) and Operational Groups (OG).
 Today, this cabin camp facility can be rented by organized groups of 60 up to 140 persons.
 The Dining Hall and Recreation Hall are available for conferences year round.
-Applications for the entire year will be accepted starting on December 1.
+Applications for rental will be accepted starting on December 1.

 Camp Greentop is surrounded by hardwood forests on the slopes of Catoctin Mountain Park.
 The region is part of the Blue Ridge Province and offers scenic mountain views and clear streams.

 Cabins: Greentop is set up in four units with three cabins each.
 Each cabin sleeps 10 people.
 There are two leader’s cabins that sleep two people each and one staff cabin that sleeps four people.
-There are lights in each cabin but there are no electric outlets.
+There are lights in each cabin.
 Sleeping cabins are NOT heated.
 Cots and mattresses are provided.
 Campers should bring all gear including food, utensils, cookware, detergents, toilet paper and toilet articles, bedding, etc.

 Lodge: The camp has one lodge that sleeps 12.
 Cabin and lodge floors should be swept regularly and all papers, clothing articles, etc. removed before departing.
 Windows should be closed.
 The vinyl mattress covers shall be cleaned with a damp cloth and mild soap if needed.